 It is possible to load images directly into the cache, and remove individual images from the cache.
 If the image is locked, it will need to be unlocked.
-To unlock or override manual and automatic locks, see Lock/Unlock Cache on page 289 and Load/Unload Cache on page 290.
+To unlock or override manual and automatic locks.
 When loading images to cache, the system will automatically free up cache space if necessary.
 The system cannot remove any locked images from the cache unless the operator manually removes or overrides the locks.